 In Italy, Pizza Radicchio e Noci (Pizza Radicchio and Walnuts) is a popular choice and it is listed on the menus of restaurants and pizzerie among the more famous ones.
 It is often called "Trevigiana" (from the city, Treviso, where they produce radicchio), and Gorgonzola is the most common cheese used, together with Mozzarella.

 I decided to use Fontina, instead of the pungent Gorgonzola (which I love, by the way).
 They are both rich, flavorful and aromatic cheeses, that melt wonderfully and are a great counterpart to the bitter edge of the radicchio.
 Feel free to choose which one you like best.
-While the walnuts provide a nutty sweetness and a nice crunch.
+Anyway, do not forget the walnuts; they provide a nutty sweetness and a nice crunch.

 Pizza is about highlighting seasonal, local produce and combining flavors for the most wonderful balanced textures and flavor experience, that is Italian cooking!
 This Pizza Radicchio, Fontina and Walnuts is a great example of how flavors can dance together in a wonderful performance called PIZZA!